martin-henz/martin-henz/_posts/2022-05-05-local-operand-stack.md

 the body of the callee function.
 Note that the callee function uses the current operand stack (after popping the arguments and the callee function itself).
-The global operand stack will grow and shrink as a result of the nesting depth of function arguments.
-In this design, the caller saves the machine registers `pc` and `environment` on the runtime stack before getting these registers ready for the callee.
+The global operand stack will grow and shrink as a result of the nesting depth of function arguments and their position.
+The caller saves the machine
+registers `pc` and `environment` on the runtime stack before getting these registers ready for the callee.